Osteoarthritis (OA) Thumb Base

 Cast

-If you have a cast reapplied you will be in the cast until you are 6 weeks post op.
-Please continue to work on keeping your fingers, elbow and shoulders moving.
+If you have a cast reapplied it is important to continue to work on keeping your fingers, elbow and shoulders moving.
 When your cast is removed you will be provided with exercises to move your thumb and wrist.
-You may be provided with a splint dependent on pain levels.
-You will be encouraged to use your hand for light activities.
+You will be encouraged to use your hand for light activities and reviewed by your therapist when the cast is removed.

 Splint

-If your consultant wishes you to be in a splint you may have a thermoplastic splint fabricated for you.
-You will need to wear this until you are 6 weeks post op.
-This splint is heat-sensitive so be cautious of completing tasks where heat is involved.
-If your splint becomes too tight/loose or is rubbing please contact your therapist for this to be altered.
+If your consultant wishes you to be in a splint, you may have a thermoplastic splint fabricated or a neoprene thumb wrap provided for you.
+You will need to wear this until you are 6 weeks post op or until instructed by your therapist.
+The thermoplastic splint is heat-sensitive so be cautious of completing tasks where heat is involved.
+If your splint becomes too tight/loose or is rubbing, please contact your therapist for this to be altered.
 Do not try to amend it yourself.

 Cast and splint

-For guidance regarding work please speak with your therapist who can guide you in regards to your specific case.
+For guidance regarding work, please speak with your therapist who can guide you in regard to your specific case.